First Impressions Assistant: Module 2

 Positive and polite.

 When a customer is in front of you or on the phone with you, give them your full attention.
-If a customer raises their hand across the room, approach them and help— don’t yell over to them.
+If a customer raises their hand across the room, approach them and help.
+Do NOT yell over to them.
 If you need assistance, please ask your teammates!

 Polished and professional.